rmwc/rmwc/src/top-app-bar/README.md

 ## TopAppBarActionItem
 Action items for the top app bar.
-This is an instance of the Icon component.
+This is an instance of the IconButton component.

 ### Props